DigitalMediaServer/DigitalMediaServer/src/main/external-resources/plugins/README.md

 (where you call addChild method to populate folders with actual DLNAResource file (e.g. RealFile).
 RefreshChildren should also be implemented, if you want to update the folders.

-## Debugging plugins when running UMS from Eclipse
+## Debugging plugins when running DMS from Eclipse
-Unfortunately the current version of UMS has some problems with debugging plugins.
-This will be fixed when [pms-mlx](http://ps3mediaserver.org/forum/viewtopic.php?f=12&t=9775) will be merged into UMS.
+Unfortunately the current version of DMS has some problems with debugging plugins.
+This will be fixed when [pms-mlx](http://ps3mediaserver.org/forum/viewtopic.php?f=12&t=9775) will be merged into DMS.
 Until then, here is a workaround:

 As the relative path of the plugins directory is not the same when running from Eclipse or when packaged, you have to load the plugins dir from a properites file